-- Be interest in your solution: after seeing your product for the first time, they must be able to make a connection of their problem to it.
+- Be interested in your solution: after seeing your product for the first time, they must be able to make a connection of their problem to it.
 Aligning your message to connect with your customers’ lives is essential.

-- Consider to buy from you: based on their initial interest in your solution, you must present some advantages of your product when compared to other alternatives.
+- Consider buying from you: based on their initial interest in your solution, you must present some advantages of your product when compared to other alternatives.